ericPantarotto/react_completeGuide/_notes/notes.md

 So we would end up with a new request, a new state update, a new execution, a new request, a new state update, and so on.

 **<span style='color: #875c5c'>IMPORTANT:** *We can `useEffect` to wrap this code and to avoid this infinite loop*.

+### Sending HTTP Requests (GET Request) via useEffect

+`useEffect` function will always execute immediately after this component function executed but only if it's dependency is changed.

+With an empty array of dependencies and therefore those dependencies of course never change because what's not there can't change.
+And therefore indeed in this case, this  component function will only execute once after this component function executed for the first time.
 <!---
 [comment]: it works with text, you can rename it how you want